airbytehq/airbyte/docs/integrations/sources/secoda.md

 ## Sync overview

 This source can sync data from the [Secoda API](https://docs.secoda.co/secoda-api).
-At present, this connector only supports full refresh syncs, meaning that each time you use the connector, it will sync all available records from scratch.
+At present this connector only supports full refresh syncs meaning that each time you use the connector it will sync all available records from scratch.
 Please use cautiously if you expect your API to have a lot of records.

 ## This Source Supports the Following Streams